marius-george/Father-and-baby/README.md

 -   ### Design
     -   #### Colour Scheme
-        -   The two main colours used are clubs colours, turqoise and light grey.
+        -   The two main colours used are turqoise and light grey.
     -   #### Typography
         -   The Mitr font is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
 Mitr is a clean font used in food websites, so it is both attractive and appropriate.
     -   #### Imagery
         -   Carousel and About Us images are from Shutterstock (https://www.shutterstock.com/).
 I had to edit them in Photoshop to change the resolution and resize them to fit the carousel.
         -   Recipe images are from Annabel Karmel website (https://www.annabelkarmel.com/).
+        -   Logo was created and edited at (https://www.freelogocreator.com/).

 *   ### Wireframes